umutank/auto-gene-annotation/README.md

 - Parallelization to speed up large-scale queries.
 - Automatic handling of mixed UniProt IDs and gene symbols.
 - Integration of additional annotation databases (e.g., DisGeNET, STRING).

-## Citation
-If you use this script in your research, please cite:

-> Umut Tank.
-(2025).
-UniProt and GO Term Annotation Script.
-GitHub Repository.
-Available at: [https://github.com/umutank/auto-gene-annotation.git]

----